Delivery: in person. See details.

 Advanced Digital Illustration for Interior Design

-Students will acquire advanced skills in digital illustration using SketchUp Pro, Podium, and Photoshop.
-They will apply advanced techniques in lighting, 3- D modeling and texturing to create photo-realistic images of interiors.
-Students will exhibit their proficiency in a professional level presentation of an interior design project.
+Students will acquire advanced skills in digital illustration using SketchUp and rendering software through the application of advanced techniques in lighting, 3-D modeling and texturing to create photo-realistic images of interiors.
+Students will exhibit their proficiency of a professional presentation using an interior design project.

 Residential Directed Studies 2

 Students will apply the knowledge, concepts, skills and techniques learned in all previous courses to generate a creative and comprehensive solution to a multi-level new construction residential design project that supports human behaviour within the residential interior environment.
 Students will conduct research and gather information on a specific client profile that relates to needs that may include age, medical and/or physical limitations, social and/or cultural conditions.
 Final projects should demonstrate a clear concept and design process, a thorough understanding of design elements and principles, and the ability to provide innovative and practical design solutions that address client requirements.
 Students will be expected to articulate a project effectively both orally and visually, and integrate current and appropriate technologies into the design of a residential environment.
 Students will receive guidance from the instructor and/or guest critiques; however, it is a self-directed course where students are expected to arrive at their own design solution that addresses functionality, sustainability, design aesthetics, accessibility and environmental considerations while demonstrating code compliance throughout.
 Students will also be required to submit a working drawing and specification package.